Tahitian Pearl Colors

 Deep and dark lustrous black is the most recognizable of the Tahitian pearls.
 Freshwater and Akoya cousins do undergo dye treatments to imitate this natural color.

-Aubergine is the French word for eggplant.
-This color designation is used to describe pearls with a purple shine.
+• Aubergine (Aubergine is the French word for eggplant.
+This color designation is used to describe pearls with a purple shine) and

-Peacock is one of the most valued colors.
-It is dark green to blue gray with a shine reminiscent of a peacock's tail feathers.
+• Peacock (Peacock is one of the most valued colors.
+It is dark green to blue gray with a shine reminiscent of a peacock's tail feathers.).